AdHoc-Protocol/AdHoc-protocol/README.md

 ![image](https://github.com/AdHoc-Protocol/AdHoc-protocol/assets/29354319/acc420a1-b2bf-4579-9ee6-5336ad155d4f)
 </details>
-To upload a file and obtain the generated source code, you can utilize the AdHocAgent utility by providing the path to it, for example: `AdHocAgent.exe /dir/minimal_descr_file.cs`.
+To upload a file and get the generated source code, you can use the AdHocAgent utility by providing the path to it, for example, `AdHocAgent.exe /dir/minimal_descr_file.cs`.
 This command will upload the file and initiate the process of generating the source code based on the contents of the specified file.

 # Protocol description file format